 CAN’s Waugal Wall project saw the Noongar dreamtime creation story of how the Rainbow Serpent made the Swan and Canning Rivers immortalised in a giant colourful mural.

-The artwork was created by urban artist Darren Hutchins in partnership with local Noongar artist Ross Story.
+The artwork was created by urban artist Darren Hutchins in partnership with local Noongar artist Ross Storey.
 The artists’ workshopped the mural concept with local primary school students who helped shape the design and paint the wall.
 The mural compliments the school’s newly created outdoor cultural classroom – an outdoor learning space which honours the region’s Indigenous culture.

 “The Waugal Wall project was a partnership between Narrogin Primary School and Community Arts Network to bring children of all backgrounds together to honour Noongar culture, and acknowledge reconciliation” said CAN General Manager Monica Kane.